rahulkumaran/clienc/README.md

     clienc --string KILLBILL --key 4 test.txt --encrypt

+If you want to encrypt or decrypt a sentence with spaces then put the sentence in "".
+For example, if you want to encrypt the sentence "CLIENC IS A CLI APPLICATION", execute the following command:

+    clienc --string "CLIENC IS A CLI APPLICATION" --key 4 test.txt --encrypt

 # IMPORTANT NOTE
-(1) Currently works only for single words.

-(2) Currently encrypts only capital letters.
+(1) Currently encrypts and decrypts only capital letters.

-(3) Make sure to follow order.
+(2) Make sure to follow order.

-(4) --encrypt or --decrypt should always be used in the end only.
+(3) --encrypt or --decrypt should always be used in the end only.